Medical Lab Technician (MLT) Schools

 Columbus State Community College

-Graduates will be ready to perform laboratory procedures in a variety of settings such as hospitals, public health, and veterinary facilities, environmental and quality assurance laboratories, and research and reference laboratories.
+Graduates will be ready to perform laboratory procedures in various settings, such as hospitals, public health and veterinary facilities, environmental and quality assurance laboratories, and research and reference laboratories.
 They may also pursue careers in sales, customer service, and marketing.

 • Location: Columbus, OH